siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 007 Double Curl Transport Closure.md

 $$

 That later resolution does not change the point established here.
-The transporting object is the one source-free flow $\mathbf F$, and its local law is the wave equation just derived.
+The transporting object is the one source-free flow $\mathbf F$, and its local form is the wave equation just derived.